Ankushryuga/Golang/2-go-datatypes.md

       4.3.
 Structure Types: Its a collection of fields, each with a name and a type.
 The structure type allow you to store different types of value.
       4.4.
 Union Types: Go don't provide the support of unions, but unions can be used as interface {} to hold any type of value.
       4.5.
 Function Types: Used to organize and structure the code, allowing grouping of the related code together in purpose to make it reusable and easy to maintain.
       4.6.
-Slice Types: its dynamically siae and flexible view of an array., 4.7.
+Slice Types: its dynamically size and flexible view of an array., 4.7.
 Map Types: its a unordered collection of key-value pairs.
       4.8.
 Channel Types: channel are useful when you are working with goroutines; these types are used for communication b/w goroutines.